 The man immediately jumped up from his seat to greet her, extending his hand kindly.

-A few days later, when I made my first visit to the nursing home, I took a seat next to my Grammie’s television and watched the sunbeams glide across her freckled arms.
+A few days later, when I made my first visit to the nursing home, I took a seat next to my Grammie’s television and watched the sunbeams shine in through the window and across her freckled arms.
 She said she felt pretty good that day, that her breathing was better and she had an appetite again.
-My mom reached into her purse to find the finger monitor she carries to check my Grammie’s oxygen level, and my sister talked about the talent show my brother was in over the weekend.
+My mom asked about her physical therapy, and my sister talked about the talent show our brother was in over the weekend.
 As they talked, I glanced down at the dresser next to the television, noticing a few cards and a teddy bear holding a puffy, red, “get well soon” heart in its arms.
 Being nosy, I flipped open the tag attached to its ear and read the kind handwritten note addressed to a name I didn’t recognize.
-I then inched each of the cards ajar and noticed they too shared the same recipient, though according to the dates inside, some were given 4 or 5 years ago.
+I then inched each of the cards ajar and noticed they too shared the same recipient, though according to the dates inside, some were given four or five years ago.

-On my next visit, as my mom and I were en-route to the window side bed, we the familiar figure sitting in the chair by the doorway.
+On my next visit, as my mom and I were en-route to the window side bed, she saw the familiar figure sitting in the chair by the doorway.
 When we reached him, Mr. Day again jumped up with haste to greet us.
-It was my first time meeting him, and as he shook my hand, he said, “You know you look exactly like your mother.”
+It was my first time meeting him, and as he shook my hand he said, “You know you look exactly like your mother.”

 That day, as my mom and I visited, I watched Mr. Day out of the corner of my eye.
-He sat very content next to his wife’s bed, watching football and holding her hand, but all I could do was replay the story my mom had told me in the car on the way over.
+He sat, very content, next to his wife’s bed, watching football and holding her hand.
+My mom had told me his story on the drive over.

-9 years he’d been doing this.
+Nine years.
+Nine years he’d been doing this.
 Almost an entire decade.
-Mrs. Day had had a stroke in her mid-50s, and was later diagnosed with both Parkinson’s and Alzheimer’s disease.
-For 9 years he had come to visit her, knowing that she would lay there asleep, being fed through a tube.
+Mrs. Day had a stroke in her mid-50s, and was later diagnosed with both Parkinson’s and Alzheimer’s disease.
+For nine years he had come to visit her, knowing she would lay there asleep, being fed through a tube.
 There were so many things he could be doing, so many places he could be seeing, yet there he was beside her, as he’d always been.

-I thought of what my Grammie had told my mother the day before.
+I thought of what my Grammie had told my mom the day before.